Androz2091/discord-giveaways/README.md

 *   **options.botsCanWin**: whether the bots can win a giveaway
 *   **options.ignoreIfHasPermission**: an array of discord permissions.
 Members who have at least one of these permissions will not be able to win a giveaway even if they react to it.
 *   **options.embedColor**: a hexadecimal color for the embeds of giveaways.
+*   **options.embedColorEnd**: a hexadecimal color the embeds of giveaways when they are ended.
 *   **options.reaction**: the reaction that users will have to react to in order to participate!
 *   **options.storage**: the json file that will be used to store giveaways